knguy22/personal-website/frontend/posts/education.md

 I am pursuing a **Bachelors of Science in Computer Science** and expect to graduate in **June 2025**.
 Here are some potentially relevant courses that I have taken:

 * Data Structures and Algorithms
+* Introduction to Cryptography
+* Translation of Programming Languages
+* Design and Implementation Techniques of Database Systems